-A program of resources is made available to Aboriginal communities at both the local and regional level.
+A program of resources is made available to Indigenous communities at both the local and regional level.
 We are seeking to answer the following questions:

-- Which Aboriginal peoples live in the area which is in the vicinity of the communities involved in the site selection process and need to be involved in decision-making?
+- Which Indigenous peoples live in the area which is in the vicinity of the communities involved in the site selection process and need to be involved in decision-making?

 - Are there cultural practices and traditional laws of which we should be aware?

-- How might Aboriginal peoples in the area be respectfully involved in learning about the project and decision-making on the path forward?
+- How might Indigenous peoples in the area be respectfully involved in learning about the project and decision-making on the path forward?

 - How is well-being defined by the community or regional area, and what is the vision for the area today and over the long term?